ev2900/Iceberg_Glue_register_table/README.md

 The Apache Iceberg ```register_table``` can be used to register Iceberg metadata file to a new data catalog table.
 This functionality is especially useful in data catalog migrations.

 > [!CAUTION]
 > ```register_table``` will **NOT** change the S3 locations, manifest-list locations etc. in any of the Iceberg metadata files.
-It will not change any of the S3 file paths in the metadata.json files or any of the avro files in the metadata directoy of an Iceberg table
+It will not change any of the S3 file paths in the metadata.json files or any of the avro files in the metadata directoy of an Iceberg table.
+>
+> If you want to change the S3 locations in the metadata.json and avro metadata files before running ```register_table``` you can consider using the script in the [Iceberg_update_metadata_script](https://github.com/ev2900/Iceberg_update_metadata_script/tree/main) repository to update these.

 The use case for ```register_table``` is your Iceberg datafiles and metadata files are **staying the same S3 location** but you want to register them as a new data catalog table.